 Can I Follow The Low FODMAP Diet While Away at School?

-If you’re away at school – or, you frequently eat at your office cafeteria, or another place where many food choices are hard to control – going on a low FODMAP plan can be super challenging.
+If you’re away at school – or, you frequently eat at your office cafeteria, or another place where many food choices are hard to control – going on a low FODMAP diet for Irritable Bowel Syndrome (IBS) can be super challenging.
 Can it be done?

 Yes.
 But there are extra precautions you’ll want to take to stay in the driver’s seat as much as possible.